MaelDore/deepSTRAPP/cran-comments.md

   All listed DOIs are valid.
 The \doi{} tag was not used because it did not generate valid links in the rendered documentation within RStudio.
   Please ignore this warning.

-* Note 1:
+* Note 2:

 checking installed package size ...
-NOTE installed size is 41.0Mb
+NOTE installed size is 21.4Mb
     sub-directories of 1Mb or more:
-        data  33.6Mb
+      data  11.1Mb
-        doc    4.8Mb
+      doc    7.8Mb
-        help   1.2Mb
+      help   1.1Mb

 This package implements macroevolutionary modeling on large phylogenies, which inherently generates sizable data objects.
 To provide meaningful and reproducible examples, the package includes a few representative datasets that reflect typical outputs of its workflow.
-These datasets account for the increased overall package size.
+These datasets, which have been reduced to the bare minimum, account for the increased overall package size.
+Pre-rendered visual outputs for vignettes, which replace even more massive datasets, are also included and contribute to the overall size.
 As the package is designed for downstream analyses of time-calibrated phylogenies and is not intended as a dependency for other packages, its large size should not pose practical issues.

-* Note 2:
+* Note 3:

 checking examples ...
-[487s] NOTE
+[178s] NOTE
   Examples with CPU (user + system) or elapsed time > 5s

 As with the package size, the examples involve large datasets and objects.
 Most time-consuming steps have been shortened using pre-computed data, which account for the package size, but some functions (e.g., plotting) inherently require longer runtimes that cannot be further reduced.

-* Note 3:
+* Note 4:

 checking for future file timestamps ...
 NOTE unable to verify current time

+* Note 5:

+checking for non-standard things in the check directory ...
+NOTE Found the following files/directories:
+    'deepSTRAPP-manual.tex

+This file is not present in the directory.
+This is a consequence of the failure to produce the Latex manual.